LeKit089/FinTSR/README.md

-# Financial Table Recognition Method Based on Mamba and Transformer
+# A Financial Table Structure Recognition Method Based on Transformer with Attention Enhancement

 # Installing
 1. Set up virtual environment (unitable) by running `make .done_venv` in your terminal.